Jeffrey-Ede/partial-STEM/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3662481.svg)](https://doi.org/10.5281/zenodo.3662481)

-This repository is for the [paper](https://arxiv.org/abs/1905.13667) "Partial Scan Electron Microscopy with Deep Learning".
+This repository is for the [preprint](https://arxiv.org/abs/1905.13667)|paper "Partial Scanning Transmission Electron Microscopy with Deep Learning".
 It contains TensorFlow code for a multi-scale generative adversarial network that completes 512x512 electron micrographs from partial scans.
 For spiral scans selected by a binary mask with 1/17.9 px coverage and non-adversarial pre-training, it has a 3.8% root mean square intensity error.

 <p align="center">
   <img src="adv_vs_non-adv.png">